At Adler Health, we offer quality mental health treatment with you in mind.

-Post-traumatic stress disorder (PTSD) is a mental health disorder that can develop after exposure to a traumatic event, such as war, rape, or a natural disaster.
+Post-traumatic stress disorder (PTSD) is a mental health condition that can develop after exposure to a traumatic event, such as war, rape, or a natural disaster.
 Symptoms of PTSD can include flashbacks, nightmares, anxiety, depression, and difficulty sleeping.
 Many military veterans tend to experience PTSD in one form or another, however, anyone can develop it.

 Treatment for PTSD typically includes medication, therapy, or both.
 Medication can help reduce the symptoms of PTSD.
 Therapy can help people manage their PTSD by teaching them coping and problem-solving skills.

 Bipolar disorder is a mental health disorder characterized by episodes of mania and depression.
 Symptoms of mania can include increased energy, irritability, racing thoughts, and impulsive behavior.
 Symptoms of depression can include fatigue, sadness, and difficulty concentrating.
 Treatment for bipolar disorder typically includes medication, therapy, or both.
 Medication can help stabilize mood swings.
-Therapy can help people manage their condition by teaching them coping and problem-solving skills.
+Therapy can help people manage their mental health problems by teaching them coping and problem-solving skills.

 Schizophrenia is a mental disorder that affects a person’s ability to think, feel, and behave clearly.
 Symptoms of schizophrenia include delusions, hallucinations, disorganized speech, and abnormal behavior.
 People with schizophrenia may seem like they have lost touch with reality.
 Schizophrenia is a chronic and severe mental illness that affects about 1% of the population.
 It typically begins in early adulthood and can lead to a decline in functioning.
 Treatment for schizophrenia usually includes medication and psychotherapy.

 Obsessive-compulsive disorder (OCD) is a mental disorder that causes people to have intrusive, unwanted thoughts (obsessions) and to perform repetitive behaviors (compulsions) in an attempt to relieve anxiety.
 OCD affects about 2.2 million adults in the United States.
 Treatment for OCD typically includes medication and exposure and response prevention therapy.

 Mental Health Treatment Programs in Orange County, California